 Powerful visualization software based on ML, neural networks, and augmented reality can be designed to cater to consumers’ desire to get to know whether a particular place could turn into their “dream home”.

 One of the most notable examples is the “Ikea place” application, introduced by IKEA.
 The app uses augmented reality to allow users to see how chosen furniture would look in their homes.
 According to Business Insider, the segment is rapidly gaining popularity.

 Another example of improving customer satisfaction through an AI-driven app is Azati’s Image Modeling Application.
 The mobile application enables users to replace the existing wallcovering with a new choice, and instantly builds a realistic model of a new room.

-Every other discussion about AI is followed by the concerns of whether or not the technology would substitute humans.
-Though some people fear it would happen, the mentioned technologies won’t be stealing jobs from the brokers, nor would they challenge the necessity of humans in the industry.
+AI raises concerns of whether or not the technology would replace humans.
+Though some people fear it could happen, the mentioned technologies won’t be stealing jobs from the brokers, nor will they challenge the necessity of humans in the industry.

-The implementation of AI would take over the repetitive activities and some of those requiring human intelligence, but at the same time it would let professionals concentrate only on the most complicated and creative work, and may even give rise to new professions at the interface between the jurisprudence, real estate laws and computer science.
+Indeed, AI would take over the repetitive tasks and some of those requiring human intelligence.
+But at the same time, it would let professionals focus on the most complicated and creative work, and may even give rise to new professions at the intersection of jurisprudence, real estate, and computer science.

 Real estate is headed for a digitized and automated future.
 As Artificial Intelligence becomes cheaper to utilize, it is becoming more and more prevalent in our daily lives.
-As soon as real estate brokers learn how to use the tremendous power of technology instead of rejecting it, they would have nothing to fear and everything to gain.
+Once real estate brokers learn how to use the tremendous power of the technology for their benefit, they will have nothing to fear and everything to gain.